Baron Corbin: Personal life

-Pestock married Rochelle Roman in 2017.
+Pestock married Rochelle Roman on April 29, 2017.
 They reside in Tampa, Florida, and have two daughters.

+In his personal life he is a home chef, and frequently makes cooking videos on platforms like TikTok.

 As a tribute to his father, who died in 2008 from Creutzfeldt–Jakob disease, Pestock wears his father's wedding ring on a necklace.
 He is known for his numerous tattoos, some of which include portraits of his father and grandfather on his leg, full sleeve tattoos on his left arm that include clocks representing family members' birthdays, and tattoos memorializing his friends Ryan Dunn and Zachary Hartwell (members of the Jackass crew who died in a car crash in June 2011).

 Pestock is close friends with fellow wrestlers Tyler Breeze and Shawn Spears, singer Tommy Vext (who performed the "I Bring the Darkness" entrance music used by the Baron Corbin character from 2017 until 2021), and WWE commentator Pat McAfee (with the two previously being teammates on the Indianapolis Colts as rookies, during which time they roomed together and bonded over their love of wrestling).

 After shaving his head in June 2018, Pestock donated his hair to charity.

 He is a Kansas City Chiefs supporter.